PeterTheobald/HackerDojoPythonGroup/Namespaces/Namespaces.md

 >>> id(x), id(y)
 (140569748543872, 140569748467200)

+# Let's make them point to the same box again:
 >>> y=x
 >>> x is y
 True
-# Both x and y point to the same box again

 >>> y[1]="changed value"
 # Don't reassign the value of y; Change the value of one of it's items